alexch/codelikethis/public/lessons/learn_to_code/the_command_line.md

 * very low level, based entirely on text and typing, not graphics and mousing
 * when you type into the terminal, you are always issuing COMMANDS
   * which is why it's called the Command Line

+# Opening the Terminal

+* to open your terminal:
+  * Mac OS: launch the "Terminal" application
+  * Windows with Railsinstaller: launch "Command Prompt with Ruby and Rails"
+* **Important:** make your terminal *as tall as possible*

 # Directories